-Portions of the NFKR and the SFKR were designated as part of the National Wild and Scenic River System in 1987 (Public Law No. 100-174, 101 Stat.
+Portions of the NFKR and the SFKR were designated as part of the National Wild and Scenic Rivers System in 1987 (Public Law No. 100-174, 101 Stat.
 924 [1987]), including the 78.5-mile segment from the Tulare County line to its headwaters in Sequoia National Park.
-The designation applies to the river and an approximate 0.25-mile buffer on each riverbank.
+The designation applies to the river and a corridor that extends approximately 0.25 mile on each side of the river.